 In 2003, an article in the New Yorker titled “Jumpers” brought the problem to national attention.
 While the Bridge District took no action, filmmaker Eric Steel produced a stark, full-length documentary movie called The Bridge that was released in 2005 and opened the eyes of many people who were unaware of the problem.
 Also in 2005, the San Francisco Chronicle ran a seven-part series called “Lethal Beauty” that ended with an editorial advocating for a barrier.

 In October 2008, the Bridge District board accepted a plan for the first the addition of a suicide deterrent on the bridge.
 The vote came after a widespread, online poll in which the public considered five options—four variations of a taller railing or the net—.
 The net won.
 The Metropolitan Transportation Commission provided $5 million for architectural and engineering drawings, but funding for actual construction had not been secured and the deaths continued.

 In 2014, three sources—the Metropolitan Transportation Commission, Caltrans, and California’s Mental Health Services Act—allocated funding for the net with the stipulation that the Bridge District contribute also.
 In June 2014, the district reversed its previous decision and committed the remainder of funding needed.
 A total of $76 million was raised and construction was slated to begin in the fall of 2016.
 Project bids were opened in June of 2016 and came in well over the $76 million allocated.
-Bridge authorities are currently working to close the funding gap and get construction started.
+Bridge authorities were able to secure additional funds and construction started in 2017.